Ddjalex/Temer-Php/replit.md

 **Project Status**
 - ✅ Fresh GitHub import successfully configured for Replit environment
-- ✅ PostgreSQL database fully operational with all tables created
+- ✅ PostgreSQL database fully operational with all tables created and seeded
 - ✅ All API endpoints functional and tested
 - ✅ Frontend verified working with proper display
 - ✅ Admin panel accessible at /admin (credentials: admin/admin123)